astormic/CellLabelling_JurkatTCells/README.md

 7. Centrifuge (200G for 2 min) 2x
 8. Resuspend cell pellet in 50 µL cell media.

+In a light-sheet illuminated volume in an OPM microscope, there is a 2.8 nM upper concentration limit:

+$C_{max} = \frac{1}{V*Na}$

+$V$: the observation volume which can be calculated using light-sheet geometry.

+$Na$: The Avogadro's constant. $6.02214*10^23/mol$

+However, the number of molecules occupying the observation volume is fluctuating.
+This equation also ignores the noise that can limit the concentration of molecules.

 ## Graphical Materials and Methods:

 **Centrifuge**